 Mariel Martin for permission prior to use.

 Violence is not tolerated on our campus.
-Everyone is expected to do their part to reduce violence on our campus No one has to do everything, but everyone in our community must do something.
+Everyone is expected to do their part to reduce violence on our campus.
+No one has to do everything, but everyone in our community must do something.
 The "something" we must all commit to is engaging in bystander moments, no matter how small.
 Every bystander moment counts when we are working to reduce violence.

 Bystander moments occur when we are cued in to the potential for violence.
-We might see someone intentionally trying to get someone else drunk, isolating someone into another room, or recognize power differences like age.
+We might see someone intentionally trying to get someone else drunk, isolating someone into another room or recognize power differences like age.
 When we notice these cues it is important to make the choice to act because even the smallest action can prevent violence.

 There are four types of bystander intervention we can choose to act out on campus:

-you in finding a ride for a friend, or asking the host of a party to ask someone to leave.
+- Step over: These moments are all about getting others involved.
+Stepping over in a bystander moment could mean calling Campus Safety or 911 for help, asking a friend to assist you in finding a ride for a friend or asking the host of a party to ask someone to leave.

-- Step Out: These moments use a step out strategy to interrupt precursors to violence to prevent a harmful situation from ever occurring.
-Step out moments could include spilling a drink, singing loudly, or telling someone that their car is getting towed.
+- Step out: These moments use a step-out strategy to interrupt precursors to violence to prevent a harmful situation from ever occurring.
+Step-out moments could include spilling a drink, singing loudly or telling someone that their car is getting towed.

 Delay: For many reasons, you may not be able to do something right in the moment.
 For example, if you're feeling unsafe or if you're unsure whether or not someone in the situation is feeling unsafe, you may just want to check in with the person.
 In this case, you can combine a distraction technique by asking the person to use the bathroom with you or go get a drink with you to separate them from the person that they are talking with.
-Then, this might look like asking them, "Are you okay?" or "How can I help you get out of this situation?"
-This could also look like texting the person, either in the situation or after you see them leave and asking, "Are you okay?" or "Do you need help?"
+Then, this might look like asking them, "Are you OK?" or "How can I help you get out of this situation?"
+This could also look like texting the person, either in the situation or after you see them leave and asking, "Are you OK?" or "Do you need help?"

-Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
+Affirmative consent is a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
 It is informed, freely and actively given by mutually understandable words and/or actions that indicate a willingness to engage in mutually agreed upon sexual activity—in other words, to do the same thing, at the same time, in the same way, with each other.
 Skidmore strongly encourages partners to talk with each other before engaging in sexual activity and to communicate as clearly and verbally as possible with each other.
 It is the responsibility of the person who wants to engage in the specific sexual activity to make sure that they have received effective consent before initiating sexual activity.
-The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression.
+The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity or gender expression.

-- Choice: it must be freely, and willingly given
+- Choice: It must be freely and willingly given

-- Clarify: if you’re unsure clarify with your partner that this is what you both want
+- Clarify: If you’re unsure, clarify with your partner that this is what you both want.

-- Consistent and Collaborative: partner(s) mutually know what that words or actions mean and want to do the same thing, in the same way, at the same time.
+- Consistent and collaborative: Partner(s) mutually know what that words or actions mean and want to do the same thing, in the same way, at the same time.

-- Considerate: listen to your partner respect their boundaries, body and voice.
-No is a no. Not now is no. I’m not sure is no. Etc...
+- Considerate: Listen to your partner respect their boundaries, body and voice.
+"No" is no. "Not now" is no. "I’m not sure" is no, etc.

-- Continual: happens throughout the course of sexual activity.
+- Continual: Happens throughout the course of sexual activity.
 Just because someone kisses you doesn’t give you a green light to go to second or third base.
 Each new activity requires a new consent.